yaki-inc/crypto/README.md

 ### Diffie Hellman Key Exchange (DHKE)

-DH Key Exchange is a method for two parties to agree on a common symmetric encryption key using they Asymmetric Encryption Key Pairs, without exposing either party’s private key.
-This is the more common usecase of Asymmetric Encryption.
-Thus in our library, the seldom used simpler asymmetric encryption is termed `seal`/`unseal`, while the more common DHKE is termed `encryptAsymmetric`/`decryptAsymmetric`.
+DH Key Exchange is a method for two parties to agree on a common symmetric encryption key using their Asymmetric Encryption Key Pairs, without exposing either party’s private key.
+This is the more common use case of Asymmetric Encryption.
+Thus in our library, the seldom used simpler asymmetric encryption is termed `seal`/`unseal` following the nomenclature used by `lisodium`, while the more common DHKE based encrypted communication scheme is termed `encryptAsymmetric`/`decryptAsymmetric`.

 One of the interesting properties of Public/Private Asymmetric encryption is that given two parties Alice and Bob (or Client and Server), you can compute a shared Symmetric Key by combine one party’s Private Key with the other party’s Public Key, and it doesn’t matter which party’s private key or public key is used, you will arrive at the same shared Symmetric Key.